GoBlog

 Factor #3: How did the student do in the weighted classes?

-With many students focused on the amount of weighted coursework they take, they undermine the importance of the grades they receive.
-Colleges will always look and emphasize a students’ grades.
+With many students focused on the number of weighted coursework they take, they undermine the importance of the grades they receive.
+Colleges always prioritize your grades over the list of classes you took.
 For this reason, Unweighted GPA is arguably considered the most important number in college admissions.
-It purely demonstrates a student’s performance in their classes without taking into consideration the rigor of course.
-Taking weighted courses only makes students look good for college if they earn A’s in those courses, NOT if they struggle.
-So students, remember to choose courses that you are confident will not overwhelm/over challenge yourself and will allow you to get A’s or close to it.
-Make sure to also ace your finals as they often heavily impact grades.
+It demonstrates a student’s performance in their classes without taking into consideration the rigor of course.

-In-addition, do not fall victim to the myth that getting a B in an AP class is similar to getting an A in a non-weighted class.
-Getting a B in an AP class is getting a B in an AP class.
-End of story.
-Getting good grades (A) should always be your first priority.
+In addition, do not fall victim to the myth that getting a B in an AP class is similar to getting an A in a non-weighted class.
+Getting a B in an AP class is getting a B. End of story.
+Getting good grades (A’s) should always be your first priority.

 Bonus Factor: What additional context may affect the student’s academic performance?

 In some cases, the grades and course load will not tell a student’s whole story.
 Life happens unexpectedly.
-It could be a bad fever during finals week or a passing of a loved one in the middle of Junior year.
-Colleges are open and willing to hear you out as long as you show a positive grade trajectory after the incident.
+It could be a bad fever during finals week or the passing of a loved one junior year.
+Colleges are willing to hear you out as long as you show a positive grade trajectory after the incident.

 Family background is another factor that can play a vital role in college admissions.
-For example, if you are the first in your immediate family to go to college, that can put (sub)standard grades or lack of weighted coursework into perspective.
-Be open to sharing this sort of information as most colleges take it into consideration.
+For example, if you are the first in your immediate family to go to college, that can put substandard grades or lack of weighted coursework into perspective.

-Pro-tip: Having a hard teacher almost always doesn’t count as valid context.
+Pro-tip: Having a hard teacher rarely counts as valid context.

 How Colleges View Weighted Classes and Course Rigor Conclusion